 - poor work practices;

 - demarcation problems, and competition between different unions within the enterprise for union membership;

 - 'compulsory' union membership---enforced by the unions themselves and encouraged by management to minimise disputation; and

 - power struggles between union and management seen as a win-lose battle.

 The fundamental approach has been to break down the barriers that traditionally exist between management and employees and to build up a relationship of mutual trust.

 This approach has been an outstanding success.
 It has produced benefits both for the employer and the employees.
 The benefits to employees are that:

-- they deal directly with management to resolve problems
+- they deal directly with management to resolve problems without third party intervention;

 - the 'them and us' attitude is minimised;